 The foundation of a successful project is a well-laid plan.
-A release plan acts as a project’s map, providing context and direction on product goals, vision, and expectations.
+An Agile release plan acts as a project’s map, providing context and direction on product goals, vision, and expectations.
 According to a report published by PMI, the most common factor in project failure was a lack of clearly defined goals, so for product managers, nailing the planning stage is crucial.

 But too often, product managers and their teams get bogged down in clunky software, time-consuming meetings, and disparate data collections, resulting in miscommunication, wasted time, and inefficient resource allocation.